mediaexplorer74/CodeHub/README.md

 CodeHub is a Universal Windows GitHub client that helps you keep up with the open source world.

 ## About this fork
-This fork is aimed at supporting Windows 10 Mobile devices from version 15063.
+My fork is aimed at supporting Windows 10 Mobile devices from version 15063.
-Please not that I als used another fork: https://github.com/RetroHunGamer/CodeHub
+Please not that I also used another fork: https://github.com/RetroHunGamer/CodeHub

 ## Features
 * Trending repositories